letmein-vr/STALKER2-UEVR/README.md

 ### Weapon Handling & Combat
 * **Reloading:** Reach to the gun magazine with your left hand and press **Left Grip**.
 The hand will follow the reload animation via collision boxes.
 * **Two-Handed Aiming:** Hold the **Left Grip** on the weapon barrel or handle to align shots.
-* **Virtual Gunstock (ADS):** Scoped weapons create a "virtual shoulder" to stabilize your view.
-* **Physical Recoil:** Firing physically kicks the VR camera upwards.
+* **Physical Recoil:** Firing kicks the VR camera upwards.
 * **Interactive ADS:** Bring your weapon up to your HMD and the aim should automatically enter ADS mode.
 Lowering your weapon will revert.
 Beware this is experimental!
+Disabled by default.

 ### Scopes
 * **Activation:** Two-hand the weapon and hold **Right Grip**.
 The scope appears when within 15cm of your eye.